lbliii/opencv-video-to-frametrace/README.md

 ## About

 This pipeline example uses OpenCV to convert videos and images into edge-detected frames.
+The final output is a `/collage` folder containing a static html page that you can download and open to view the original and traced content side-by-side.

 - If the videos are not in `.mp4` format (e.g, `.mov`), they are converted by the `video_mp4_converter` pipeline before being passed to the `image_flattener` pipeline.
 Otherwise, they are passed directly to the `image_flattener` pipeline.
 - Images from the `image_flattener` output repo and `raw_videos_and_images` input repo are processed by the `image-tracer` pipeline.
-- Frames from videos are combined by the `movie_gifer` pipeline to create a gif for both the original and traced versions.
+- Frames from the `image_flattener` pipeline are combined by the `movie_gifer` pipeline to create gifs.
-- The original and traced content is shuffled into two folders, `edges` and `originals`, by the `content_shuffler` pipeline.
+- All content is re-shuffled into two folders (`edges` and `originals`) by the `content_shuffler` pipeline.
-- The shuffled content is then used by the `content_montager` pipeline to create a montage of the original and traced content using a static html page that you can download and open.
+- The shuffled content is then used by the `content_collager` pipeline to create a collage of the original and traced content using a static html page that you can download and open.

 ### Reference Image